NoahDavey/100-days-of-code/log/r1-log.md

 Today I converted most of the files in my project to Typescript.
 I think next time I start a project I will start off with Typescript.
 This will hopefully reduce the amount of backtracking I have to do.
 Feels cleaner now though which is good

 ### R1D21
+Didn't have a whole bunch of direction today.
+But begun the process of creating a VS Code plugin.
+Going to attempt to make a Cyclomatic Complexity Calculator.
+Which will involve some static analysis of code and presenting of data to users.

 ### R1D22
 ### R1D23
 ### R1D24